fluxflume/hashing-service/README.md

 - https://tutorialedge.net/golang/go-project-structure-best-practices/

-I wanted to ensure the "interfaces" were isolated from implementation.
+I initially wanted the "interfaces" defined separately from implementations, but having them in the same file turned out to be pretty convenient for this project.

 ### Challenges